insolar/docs/docs/source/ledger-nano.rst

    .. image:: imgs/mig-test/enter-key-number.png
       :width: 400px

-Insolar Wallet recognizes the launched application on the device and automatically logs into the wallet.
+Insolar Wallet recognizes the launched application on the device and automatically logs in to the wallet.
 Once logged in, you can see your balance on the :guilabel:`Dashboard` tab.

 Receive XNS
 -----------